matplotlib/matplotlib/doc/devel/outline.rst

 contouring                       Eric ?               no author    Perry ? quiver plots                     Eric ?               no author    ? quadmesh                         ?                    no author    ?
-images                           ?                    no author    ?
-histograms                       Manuel ?             no author    Erik Tollerud ? bar / errorbar                   ?                    no author    ?
-x-y plots                        ?                    no author    ?
-time series plots                ?                    no author    ? date plots                       John                 has author   ? working with data                John                 has author   ? custom ticking                   ?                    no author    ? masked data                      Eric ?               no author    ? text                             ?                    no author    ?
+images                           ?                    no author    Darren histograms                       Manuel ?             no author    Erik Tollerud ? bar / errorbar                   ?                    no author    ? x-y plots                        ?                    no author    Darren time series plots                ?                    no author    ? date plots                       John                 has author   ? working with data                John                 has author   Darren custom ticking                   ?                    no author    ? masked data                      Eric ?               no author    ? text                             ?                    no author    ?